25 - 1 - Great Films

 Screenplay: Budd Schulberg

 This engrossing drama captures the struggle and challenge of a man’s struggle to hold onto his integrity as a longshoreman on the docks in New York.
-Terry Malloy (Marlon Brando) is caught in between union corruption and trying to be honest.
+Terry Malloy (Marlon Brando) is caught in this character study between union corruption and trying to be honest.
 His personal trials are intertwined between love of Edie (Eva Marie Saint) and the influence of Jesuit priest Father Barry (Karl Malden).
-Can Terry, a former boxer, and develop a clean conscience?
+Can Terry, a former boxer, develop a clean conscience?
 Kazan’s sensitive direction and the acting performances by all is nothing short of phenomenal.
 An example, Terry and his brother Charlie (Rod Steiger) take a cab ride across town.
 Charlie pleas with Terry not to testify against union boss, Johnny Friendly (Lee J. Cobb.) and the certain doom they’re about to face.
 This gritty story about loyalty and betrayal is truly a masterpiece in its every aspect.
 Leonard Bernstein’s score is wonderful.
-Watch carefully the walk in the park scene as Terry casually picks up Edie’s glove and what he does with it as they awkwardly try to get to know each other.
 A truly great character study of a man trying to better himself!
-“I coulda been a contender.”

 14. THE QUIET MAN (1952) U.S.